rahimkhoja/the-middleman/README.md

 ## Description

-The Middle Map website optimization and cacheing system acts as a proxy for websites.
-While being proxied, the site content gets optimizted and cached, which dramatically improves site proformance and PageSpeed score.
+The Middle Map website optimization and caching system acts as a proxy for websites.
+While being proxies, the site content gets optimized and cached, which dramatically improves site performance and PageSpeed score.
 Getting higher scores on Page Speed Insights ensures websites get better Google search rankings.

 ## Components: